r551038/Depot/WintelPAMPOC/AdminControl-Readme.txt

-administrator name and domain are taken from environment only the password must be supplied during runtime this is to prevent unanthorized account modifications incase pc was left unattended This portion should be modified to extract the account and password from a vault.
+administrator name and domain are taken from environment only the password must be supplied during runtime this is to prevent unanthorized account modifications incase pc was left unattended This portion should be modified to extract the account and password from a vault. account additions and removals are also noted in the event logs of the host action was performed on

 output
 tickectnumber-action-domain-user.lst: contains users